m-g-gonzalez/Sample-code-for-OBMedia/README.md

 # Sample-code-for-OBMedia
 # This is a Jupyter notebook.
 It will render as a static HTML file in the repository.
-# https://nbviewer.jupyter.org/ should render the plots, if you're interested!
+# https://nbviewer.jupyter.org/ should help with that!